-- the establishment of a COVID-19 task force consisting of our executives and other members of senior management; - social distancing and the required wearing of face masks at all manufacturing locations and the installation of plexiglass barriers at spots where line workers must work in close proximity; - enhanced sanitization procedures at all manufacturing and other work locations; - screening of all employees, including temperature checks, before entering manufacturing facilities; - quarantining (with pay) of all employees who may have been exposed to COVID-19 or who are exhibiting any symptoms of COVID-19; - manufacturing plant shutdowns for sanitization when necessary upon a COVID-19 positive test; - the notification of manufacturing employees of any COVID-19 positive tests at their manufacturing location and the quarantining (with pay) of any employee who may have had contact with the employee who tested positive; - instituting a work from home policy for office workers until at least September 8, 2020; and - constant communication with our customers and supply chain partners.
+- the establishment of a COVID-19 task force consisting of our executives and other members of senior management; - social distancing and the required wearing of face masks at all manufacturing locations and the installation of plexiglass barriers at spots where line workers must work in close proximity; - enhanced sanitization procedures at all manufacturing and other work locations; - screening of all employees, including temperature checks, before entering manufacturing facilities; - quarantining (with pay) of all employees who may have been exposed to COVID-19 or who are exhibiting any symptoms of COVID-19; - manufacturing plant shutdowns for sanitization when necessary upon a COVID-19 positive test; - the notification of manufacturing employees of any COVID-19 positive tests at their manufacturing location and the quarantining (with pay) of any employee who may have had contact with the employee who tested positive; - instituting a work from home policy for office workers, and reducing office capacity and implementing social distancing and other precautionary measures for those workers returning to the office; and - constant communication with our customers and supply chain partners.

-We have also rewarded our dedicated employees at our manufacturing facilities by temporarily increasing wages for hourly employees by \$2.00 per hour from March 30 through at least August 28 and providing supervisors and managers with bonuses aggregating up to \$1,000 per employee.
+We have also rewarded our dedicated employees at our manufacturing facilities by temporarily increasing compensation for our hourly employees, supervisors and managers from March 30, 2020 through at least December 31, 2020.

 Financial Impact to Date.
 Due in part to general industry softness as well as reduced volumes resulting from our trade spend optimization efforts designed to reduce unprofitable trade spend during the non-holiday season, net sales in January and February 2020 were lower than in the prior year.
 However, we began to see a significant increase in net sales in the second half of March 2020 that more than offset the January and February declines as the COVID-19 pandemic reached the United States and consumers began pantry loading and increasing their at-home consumption as a result of increased social distancing and stay-at-home mandates.
-The increase in net sales continued during the second quarter, as net sales increased \$141.3 million, or 38.1%, to \$512.5 million for the second quarter of 2020 from \$371.2 million for the second quarter of 2019.
-Increases in our net sales to supermarkets, mass merchants, warehouse clubs, wholesalers and e-commerce customers have more than offset declines at foodservice customers (for fiscal 2019, our net sales to foodservice customers represented approximately 13% of our overall net sales).
-To date, we estimate we have spent approximately \$4.5 to \$4.9 million on COVID-19-related costs since the start of the pandemic.
+The increase in net sales continued during the second and third quarters, as our net sales increased \$141.3 million, or 38.1%, to \$512.5 million for the second quarter of 2020 from \$371.2 million for the second quarter of 2019 and net sales increased \$89.5 million, or 22.0%, to \$495.8 million for the third quarter of 2020 from \$406.3 million for the third quarter of 2019.
+As discussed below, the increase in net sales in the third quarter was also partially attributable to an extra reporting week in the third quarter of 2020 as compared to the third quarter of 2019.
+For both the second and third quarters of 2020, increases in our net sales to supermarkets, mass merchants, warehouse clubs, wholesalers and e-commerce customers more than offset declines at foodservice customers (for fiscal 2019, our net sales to foodservice customers represented approximately 13% of our overall net sales).
+To date, we estimate we have spent approximately \$9.2 million on COVID-19-related costs since the start of the pandemic.
 This includes our estimated costs to take the precautionary health and safety measures described above and to provide our manufacturing employees the temporary enhanced compensation described above and to continue to pay employees while they are in quarantine.
 Most of these costs impact our costs of goods sold and the remaining portion impacts our selling, general and administrative expenses.